How to Invest Like Howard Marks: Mastering Market Cycles

 2. Evaluate Investor Sentiment:

-• Surveys and Indices: Use tools like the AAII Investor Sentiment Survey or the CNN Fear & Greed Index.
+• Surveys and Indices: Use tools like the AAII Investor Sentiment Survey or the CNN Fear & Greed Index as mood indicators, not commandments.

 3. Identify Market Trends: